AntociM/Project-4/README.md

 ##### Testimonials

 - The testimonials section provides the user with some feedback from past clients.
-There are three testimonials displayed giving a picture, feedback and name.
+There are three testimonials displayed, giving a picture, feedback, and name.

 ![](docs/testimonials.jpg)

 ##### Footer

-- Footer has a basic style, displays social media links and copyright information.
+- Footer has a basic style that displays social media links and copyright information.

 ![](docs/footer.jpg)